biswaskushal/sales-analytics-powerbi-sql/Sales Performance Analytics Dashboard/README.md

 - **Total Orders**
 - **Average Order Value (AOV)**

+These KPIs are calculated using **DAX measures** and dynamically update based on slicer selections.

 ---

 ## 📈 Dashboard Features
-- KPI cards for quick business overview
+- KPI cards for high-level business overview
-- Monthly revenue trend analysis
+- Monthly revenue trend (line chart)
-- Revenue distribution by city
+- Revenue breakdown by city (bar chart)
-- Revenue contribution by product category
+- Revenue contribution by product category (donut chart)
-- Interactive **date slicer** for time-based analysis
+- **Between date slicer** for time-range analysis
+- Interactive **city and category filtering**
-- Cross-filtering between visuals for dynamic insights
+- Cross-filtering enabled between all visuals
+- Clean alignment, consistent sizing, and professional layout

 ---

 ## 🔍 Key Insights
-- Revenue trends vary significantly across months, indicating seasonal patterns
+- Revenue shows clear variation across months, indicating possible seasonal patterns
-- A small number of cities contribute a major share of total revenue
+- A small number of cities contribute a majority of total revenue
-- Certain product categories dominate overall sales
+- Certain product categories dominate overall sales performance
-- Interactive filtering enables quick identification of high-performing segments
+- Interactive filters allow quick identification of high-performing regions and categories

 ---

 ## 🧠 Key Learnings
-- Built an end-to-end analytics workflow from database to dashboard
+- Built a complete analytics workflow from database to dashboard
-- Validated data consistency across SQL, Python, and Excel
+- Ensured metric consistency across SQL, Python, and Excel
-- Designed clean, business-friendly Power BI dashboards
-- Implemented DAX measures and visual interactions
+- Gained hands-on experience with Power BI DAX, slicers, and visual interactions
+- Applied dashboard design best practices such as alignment, spacing, and clarity
+- Learned how to validate and test dashboards in Reading View

 ---

 ## 🚀 Outcome
 This project demonstrates the ability to:
-- Work with relational databases
+- Work with relational databases and structured data
-- Perform data analysis using Python
+- Perform sales analysis using Python
-- Validate metrics using Excel
+- Validate analytical results using Excel
 - Build professional, interactive dashboards in Power BI
+- Translate data into insights that support business growth

 ---

 ## 📌 Future Improvements
 - Add profit and cost analysis
-- Implement Top-N product analysis
+- Implement Top-N product performance analysis
-- Include month-over-month growth metrics
+- Include month-over-month and year-over-year growth metrics
-- Publish dashboard to Power BI Service for online access
+- Publish the dashboard to Power BI Service for online sharing
+-